-This course introduces the formal methods of encoding conceptual problems into mathematical statements and equations that can be studied and solved.
-It also introduces the formal methods of solution, to recurrence equations and differential equations.
+Course Code: CHEM4010A Course Description: Organic Chemistry NOF Level: 8 It also introduces the formal methods of solution, to recurrence equations and differential equations.
 The structure and interpretation of models and their corresponding solutions are also considered.
 Methods of solution are presented in tandem with model formulation and the appropriateness of models are thus exposed and evaluated.
 Topics include: Foundations of Mathematical Modelling; Symbolic Model building; Dimensional Analysis; Models as approximations of Change; Modelling using proportionality (Examples: Kepler's Third Law, Ohms Law, Hooke's Law); Geometric Similarity; Curve Fitting; Simple Discrete Mathematical Models; Direction Fields and Solution Curves; Solution of First Order Equations by Direct Integration and Integrating Factor; The Methods of Undetermined Coefficients; The Method of Separation of Variables; Linear and Non-Linear Models and Eigen-vectors and Eigen Values.